Ricardo-Mera-Ciudad/Interview-FAQS/README.md

 Our future plans for INTERVIEW FAQs include:

-- Adding more questions related to other frameworks like React and Vue.
+- Add sections and more questions related to other frameworks like React and Vue.
-- Implementing random tests to assess acquired knowledge.
+- Implement more tests to assess acquired knowledge.
-- Including technical tests related
-- Testing code
+- Add external images to answers to make the explanation more graphical.
+- Save test results in the user's profile.
+- Test the code using libraries such as Jest or Jasmine

 ## Steps followed when installing the project and recommendations